 Conservative Hybrid Fund: Invest in Conservative Hybrid funds

-Such funds are a specified category of mutual fund schemes amongst the hybrid funds investing predominantly in debt instruments.
+Conservative Hybrid Mutual Funds a specified category of mutual fund schemes amongst the hybrid funds investing predominantly in debt instruments.
 As per the Securities & Exchange Board of India (SEBI) guidelines, a conservative hybrid fund can invest 75% to 90% of its portfolio in debt securities and the rest in equity securities.
-Such funds carry an AUM (Assets Under Management) of Rs.
-0.11 lakh crores as on 30st Sept 2020
+With such an investment pattern, conservative hybrid fund returns are also reasonable but coupled with relatively lower investment risk.

 Advantages of Conservative Hybrid Funds

 With predominant investment in fixed income debt securities, such funds allow the stability of returns for the investors.
 However, considering the lower risk-reward trade-off, the investors should stay reasonable with their return expectations.
 The primary focus of such funds is to maintain portfolio stability.

 At the same time, partial investment exposure is also allowed for equities for the investors to gain from the long-term potential of equity investments.
 Such funds are suitable for retail investors who are new to investing, as these funds allow stability and reasonable returns with lower volatility.

 Investors may consider investing in such funds with an investment horizon of 2-3 years.
 Investments in such funds with an extended holding period may also make them eligible for indexation benefits while calculating the taxable gains, thereby reducing the effective tax impact and, consequently, higher post-tax returns.

 One can similarly invest in conservative hybrid funds as adopted for investing in other mutual fund schemes.
 As such, the investors can physically submit the application form at any of the official Points of Acceptance for the mutual funds or invest online through the website/ mobile app of the mutual fund house Registrar & Transfer Agent (R&TA).